-In addition, senior Malabar management regularly engages with the community on an informal basis including attending and sponsoring community and sporting events.
+In addition, senior Malabar management regularly engages with the community including attending and sponsoring community and sporting events.

-Access agreements are in place covering the proposed underground mining area as set out in the MLAs.
-Malabar is in regular dialogue with landholders on the EL in accordance with our Landholder Liaison Program.
+Malabar maintains regular dialogue with Landholders on the EL.
+Access agreements with Landowners are in place covering the proposed underground mining area as set out in the MLAs.